ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 * "Media Transport Protocol" would be something like RTP or HTTP, and
 * "Transport Protocol" would be something like TCP or UDP.

-Not all possible streaming media applications follow this model, but for the ones that do, it seems useful to have names for "the protocol layers beteern Media and the Transport Layer".
+Not all possible streaming media applications follow this model, but for the ones that do, it seems useful to have names for the protocol layers between Media Format and Transport Layer

-It is worth noting explicitly that the "Media Transport Protocol" layer might include more than one protocol.
-For example, a Media Transport Protocol might be defined to run over HTTP, or over WebTransport, over HTTP/3.
+It is worth noting explicitly that the Media Transport Protocol and Transport Protocol layers might each include more than one protocol.
+For example, a Media Transport Protocol might run over HTTP, or over WebTransport, which in turn runs over HTTP.

 It is worth noting explicitly that more complex network protocol stacks are certainly possible - for instance, packets with this protocol stack may be carried in a tunnel, or in a VPN.
 If these environments are present, streaming media operators may need to analyze their effects on applications as well.